 Which pension arrangements are covered by pension sharing?(Expand content) (Minimise content) (Content loading)

 Pension sharing can apply to all types of private pension arrangement, occupational and personal, registered and non-registered as well as to pensions already in payment.
 State pensions can be shared in certain circumstances depending on when divorce proceedings begin and on the State pension entitlements accrued.
 More detailed information can be found at:

 For pension sharing, the prescribed valuation method is the cash equivalent transfer value (CETV).
 However, in certain circumstances, one of the parties may argue for a different value to be used.

 There are two different types of valuations for pension sharing.
 An information valuation is used by the court and the divorcing parties to help decide on how to share assets.
 An implementation valuation is used when a pension sharing order has been made and all the requirements to make the transfer from one pension arrangement to another have been received by the member’s pension scheme administrator/trustees.

 In Scotland, only the value of the pension which has been built up during the period of the marriage or civil partnership up to the date of separation (or the date the court summons is served) should be taken into account.
-The solicitors acting for the parties will calculate this as part of the divorce or dissolution of civil partnership settlement.
+The solicitors acting for the parties will calculate this as part of the divorce settlement.

 There are set timescales for providing valuations and information relating to the pension sharing process.

 What formal documents are relevant for pension sharing?(Expand content) (Minimise content) (Content loading)